Mjau83/witchOnesPairs/README.md

 ## Project Goals
 **What is it?**
-This is a fun game that will practice both your memory and your intuition.
+This is a spiritually themed game that will practice both your memory and your intuition.
 Are you feeling strong intuitions today?
 Have a go and find out!

 **Who is it for?**